Restore and Protect

 Crowson Road Stream and Riparian Buffer Restoration: The GCWA received an EPA/DHEC 319 Grant for Stream and Riparian Buffer Restoration for the creek along Crowson Road.
 Partners in the effort include the City of Columbia, which has provided significant match funding, and Richland County, which has contributed a Conservation Commission grant and arranged for federal Community Development Block Grant funding to contribute to the project.
-The restoration design work is nearly complete and construction will begin in Spring 2021.
+The restoration design work is completed and construction will begin in Spring 2022.

 Watershed Planning: Thanks to a grant from Richland County Conservation Commission, the 2020 update of the Gills Creek Watershed Management Plan was completed in June 2020 in coordination with McCormick Taylor consultants, the GCWA Technical Committee, and public stakeholders.
 This updated Plan will serve as a guide for GCWA and other entities to restore the Gills Creek Watershed.
 The watershed management plan will continue to be updated and refined on an on-going basis, with appropriate public input.
 Previously, in 2009 GCWA worked closely with Richland County and many other stakeholders to prepare an initial comprehensive watershed management plan to guide the Association's actions as we worked to restore the watershed.
 With assistance from the Richland County Conservation Commission, a more targeted plan was also developed for the Middle Watershed, which focuses on the Fort Jackson Boulevard to Devine St. area of the Creek.